Community Action Partnership of Orange County CA assistance programs.

 A leading agency in the region, the Community Action Partnership of Orange County California, runs several programs for low income residents and the working poor.
 The focus of the agency is on helping families with children, however others can look into resources too.
-Some of the needs can be funds or credits for utility bills, food and snacks for children, school supplies, and more.
+Some of the needs can be funds or credits for paying utility bills, food and snacks for children, school supplies, home buying or job programs, and more.

 Many of the main resources are below.
 The CAPOC organization also relies heavily on government and private funding in order to help the less fortunate.
 If the agency can’t assist, then referrals may be available to other southern California charities or non-profits.